Look out – it’s party time!

 Top tips to avoid a HR hangover from a work party

 Have a Christmas party policy in place

 I know it’s “Bah humbug” but increasingly Christmas party policies are put in place setting out the parameters of acceptable behaviour, including what can and cannot be communicated on social media; these policies should be taken seriously.

-In short, we mustn’t forget that our obligations as employers and employees are not confined to the walls of the office and are certainly not suspended when we are in party mode.
+In short, we must not forget that our obligations as employers and employees are not confined to the walls of the office and are certainly not suspended when we are in party mode.

-So whilst it is indeed the season to be jolly, don’t ignore the hazards!
+So, whilst it is indeed the season to be jolly, do not ignore the hazards!

-Please note the contents of this blog are given for information only and must not be relied upon.
+Please note: the contents of this article are given for information only and must not be relied upon.
 Legal advice should always be sought in relation to specific circumstances.